 This happens in approximately 3-4% of all patients and usually occurs 6 weeks - 3 months afterUFE.
 It is most common with submucous fibroids, particularly if largely intra-uterine.
 Fibroids can either pass in large pieces or break up and pass unknowingly.
 The MRI scans in these cases can show a remarkably normal uterus on follow up imaging.

-After passage of a fibroid and prior to attempting to become pregnant it is wise to have a check hysteroscopy to observe and if present treat and significant intrauterine adhesions.
+After passage of a fibroid and before you attempt prior to become pregnant, it is wise to have a hysteroscopy to observe if there are any significant intrauterine adhesions present, and treat if necessary.

 This happens in about 4% of patients and is usually due to the fibroid breaking down.
 It normally lasts for around 2 weeks, though can go on intermittently for several months.
 If it is accompanied by fever, you should contact your Interventional Radiologist and Gynaecologist as soon as possible.
 You might need to have an internal exam to make sure the dead fibroid has not fallen down into the vagina or become stuck in the cervix, as this could cause infection.

-A small bruise is quite normal, but if it becomes bigger, it may need treating with antibiotics to prevent infection.
+A small bruise in the groin or wrist if a radial approach was used is quite normal, but if it becomes bigger, it may need treating with antibiotics to prevent infection.

 This happens in about 5 - 10% of cases.
-The ovarian arteries can be embolised but this is more likely to result in premature menopause if both ovarian arteries are blocked.
-This option can be considered for women who have no further fertility wishes.
+The ovarian arteries can be embolised.
+Using smaller ‘plastic’ embolic particales this is more likely to result in premature menopause if both ovarian arteries are blocked.
+The risks of Ovarian failure seem much lower using larger (>700micron) ‘plastic’ or either Gelfoam Slurry or the newer Gel-BEAD dissolvable embolics.
+This option can be considered for women after discussion in womenwho have no further fertility wishes or whose fibroids are unlikely to be dealt with using uterine artery embolisation alone.
 Your Interventional Radiologist will talk to you about such wishes if it is found that the ovarian arteries are supplying the fibroids with blood.

 The average age of women undergoing UFE is around 40, so natural fertility is already starting to decrease, even without the fibroids.